lorinbaum/lorinbaum.github.io/_posts/2024-02-03-towards-insanely-great-ai.md

 $$

+and viewing gradients for all exponentiated logits:

 $$

 \frac{\partial \space loss}{\partial \space e^{logits}}=\begin{bmatrix}0&0&0&0&0&-2.036&0&0&0&0\end{bmatrix}

 $$

-There is another part in this function though, that is the sum.
+Second, calculating the gradient of the sum.
 It has its own gradient (how much does loss change if the sum is higher/lower?).
-Wolfram alpha informs me, the derivative in of 1/x (where x would be the sum) is
+Wolfram alpha informs me, the derivative in of y/x (where x would be the sum and y the exponentiated logits) is

 $$

--\frac{1}{x^2}
+-\frac{y}{x^2}

 $$